 Second, consider data residency requirements.
 Users can put any type of data in Microsoft OneDrive, including information that is subject to local restrictions.
 Therefore, it is important to ensure that your backups are not sending the data into locations that violate regional laws.
 Druva recently announced multi-geo support for the protection of Microsoft 365 data, including SharePoint and Teams.
 This functionality delivers visibility and management across all remote sites, enabling customers to easily meet data residency requirements.
 Read more about this functionality in our blog.

 Third, factor in API limits.
 Virtually all SaaS applications place a limit on the number of API calls you can make in a time period.
-Since backups generate a large number of reads, you can hit API limits on the backups that affect your application.
+Since backups generate a large number of reads, you can hit API limits on those that affect your application.
 Therefore, it is important to stagger your protection process.

-Microsoft Exchange Online backups
+Microsoft Exchange Online protection

 To protect Microsoft Exchange Online, you need to think beyond passive backup and recovery and embrace active protection with security, eDiscovery, and compliance.